Kurento/kurento/source/user/support.rst

 You can file bug reports on our `Issue Tracker`_, and they will be addressed as soon as possible.

-**Support is a volunteer effort**, and there is no guaranteed response time.
-If you need answers quickly, you can buy commercial support as explained below.
+**Support is a volunteered effort**, and there is no guaranteed response time.
+If you need answers quickly, you can get in contact with us to request :ref:`Commercial Support <support-commercial>`.

 .. _Issue Tracker: https://github.com/Kurento/bugtracker/issues